Confederate Cannon

 14th Street Bridge

-the site of the night attack that
+site of the original bridge

 ExploreSouthernHistory.com - The Battle of Columbus, Georgia